aaronraf/aaronraf/README.md

 # 💫 About Me
-I'm an indonesian Student currently pursuing a CS Bachelor's degree at TU Munich.
+I'm an indonesian student currently pursuing a CS Bachelor's degree at TU Munich.
 My interests lie in Web Developments, and I enjoy working on projects that involve them.<br><br>🌱 I’m currently learning Software Engineering<br>📫 How to reach me: aaronrafaelthamin@gmail.com / aaron.thamin@tum.de

 ## 🌐 Socials